ryqndev/earthquakes/README.md

 # gvis

-(short for Geophysics VISualization - I'm lame)
+(short for Geophysics VISualization - but I've been calling it "jeeves")

 What originally spawned from a simple idea to visualize the USGS earthquake data in three-dimensional space (as I couldn't find one with a pretty UI) has evolved into an all-encompassing visualization for all things geo-physical related.